You don’t need a crisis to question your definition of success.

 Redefining Success Is Not Failure—It’s Growth

-Let’s be clear: changing what success means to you doesn’t mean you failed.
+Changing what success means to you doesn’t mean you failed.

-It means you’ve grown.
-You’ve evolved.
-You’re paying attention.
+It means you’ve evolved.

 - Does this still fit me?

-- What actually matters to me now?
+- What actually matters in this season?

 - Am I building a life that reflects my values—or someone else’s expectations?